DatavenueLiveObjects/Kerlink-NS-WMC-connector-for-Private-lora-network-/README.md

 ## General info
 ![Architecture](/assets/architecture.png)
 This repository contains everything you need to create 'Kerlink to Live Objects' connector.
-This connector was designed to synchronize data between Kerlink 'Wanesy Management Center' and Live Objects Platform.
+This connector was designed to synchronize data between many Kerlink 'Wanesy Management Center' accounts and Live Objects Platform.
 Current version of connector allows to make one way synchronization - we can synchronize information from Kerlink to Live Objects.

 Three main features are:
 * **devices synchronization** - every device created in Kerlink will appear in LO and every device deleted from Kerlink will be also deleted from LO
 * **messages synchronization** - every message which will be send from device to Kerlink will appear in LO
 * **commands synchronization** - every command created in LO will be sent to Kerlink and status in LO will be updated

-One connector can handle one customer (one Kerlink account).
-If you have more accounts you need to setup one instance of connector per each account.
+One connector can handle many customers (many Kerlink account).

-It can be only one instance of connector per Kerlink account.
-Two or more instances connected to to the same Kerlink account will cause problems.
+It can be only one instance of connector.
+Two or more instances connected to to the same Kerlink accounts will cause problems.

 ## Technologies
 * Java 8